 Homestay: The Wildernest

 It was a muddy road of 1.3 Kms stretch towards homestay.
 Few of us decided to walk instead of going in TT.
-So we got down and started with our early morning walk and reached homestay “The Wildernest”.
+So we got down and started with early morning walk and reached homestay “The Wildernest”.
 Our homestay was in the center of greenery, covered with beautiful flowers, cloudy peaks and coffee estates.
-We can see the peaks covered in the mist, the view which will make you start trekking then and there itself, but we controlled our wild thoughts and everyone went to get fresh up.
+We can see the peaks covered in the mist, the view which will prompt you to start trekking then and there itself, but we controlled our wild thoughts and everyone went to get fresh up.

 Day 1 Trek